John F. Barber, PhD

 I began my academic career exploring the use of computer technology to facilitate the teaching and learning of writing.
 New Worlds, New Words: Exploring Pathways for Writing about and in Electronic Environments (2001, John Barber and Dene Grigar, eds.
 Hampton Press), focuses on the future of writing following its move into electronic spaces.
 I contributed chapters focusing on the use of mediated, electronic environments as sites for meaningful human interaction to Texts and Technology, The Online Writing Classroom, Electronic Networks, High Wired, and Studies in Technical Communication.
 My essays have been published in peer reviewed print journals like Readerly Writerly Text, Works and Days, Pre/Text, Leonardo Digital Reviews, Fine Art Forum, and Kairos.

-Since 2006 my focus has shifted to Digital Humanities (archiving and curating) and media art, specifically sound as the basis for narrative and storytelling.
+I shifted my focus has shifted to Digital Humanities (archiving and curating) and media art, specifically sound as the basis for narrative and storytelling.
 Check my current CV (below) for information about my scholarly and creative productivity in these areas.